ryan-ribeiro/ryan-ribeiro/README.md

 ### 📌 Introduction

-Hello there! 👋 I'm Ryan Ribeiro, a new member of the GitHub community.
 As a Computer Engineering student from Goiânia, Goiás State of Brazil, I'm constantly honing my skills and exploring new technologies.
-I try to test a wide range of sensors, coding and communications protocols to solve problems I come with.
+I try to test a wide range of sensors, coding and communications protocols to solve problems I face.
 While I primarily program in C, I'm also diving into the world of Java object-oriented programming.

 ### 👨‍💻 Skills & Interests